a-yyg/uhh-nbody-thing/README.md

+# N-Body Simulation using Raylib and CUDA
+Sources are under game/src

+Original readme below
+---

 # Raylib Setup using Premake5
 This is a simplified set of instructions for how to setup a project using premake.